|Guide||♦||10 Triplogs||0 Topics|

 Climb out of the pothole and you will encounter a crack with a rappel of approximately 16 ft which is rigged from a large boulder/chockstone.
 After completing this rappel, pull your rope (stemming may be necessary to get your stance) and swim a chilly pool to the far side, which is sealed by a boulder.
 Climbing on top of the boulder, you can rappel or perform and aid/french downclimb of this obstacle approximately 12 feet.
 If you went over the boulder on left LDC, you will be unable to complete the downclimb and will be faced with a 5 ft jump.
 Always ensure someone has checked the depth of the water before committing yourself, I do not recommend the first person downclimb/jump down this obstacle due to the possibility of a submerged log being present.

 The canyon gets a little wider and you will have to negotiate vegetation and fallen logs.
 Beautiful sections of canyon filled with water alternate with downclimbs and a little bushwhacking.

 You will come to a large 80 ft drop.
-You will not realize it at the time, but you are on rockpile formed on top of a house sized chockstone.
+You will not realize it at the time, but you are on rockpile formed on top of a house-sized chockstone.
 Sling a pinch point, minding the pull, and rappel 80 ft total, 70 of which are overhung, into a wet grotto.
 Make sure you look above you after you have completed the rappel.
-Pull your rope and continue downclimbing the slick rock, swimming thought pools, and negotiating the live and dead vegetation.
-One of the downclimbs is particularly treacherous and has exposure of about 15+ feet when dry, though possibly only 8 feet when wet.
+Pull your rope and continue downclimbing the slick rock, swimming through pools, and negotiating the live and dead vegetation.
+One of the downclimbs is particularly treacherous and has an exposure of about 15+ feet when dry, though possibly only 8 feet when wet.